Fraternity Recruitment

 HOW CAN I JOIN?

-In the fall, the Interfraternity Council (IFC) hosts an "organized" recruitment process that occurs during the first few weeks of classes with various informational events before each chapter begins their own recruitment activities.
+In the fall, the Interfraternity Council hosts an “organized” recruitment process that occurs during the first few weeks of classes, with various informational events before each chapter begins their own recruitment activities.
 This organized process ends with Bid Day, which is the first time you can formally accept a bid with the Office of Fraternity & Sorority Life.
-Registration for this process is required.
-After this period, organizations can continue to recruit, and most likely will, in order to start preparing for their spring new member class!
-This process is replicated in the spring but on a smaller scale.
+Registration and completion of an online orientation module for this process is required.
+After this period, organizations can continue to recruit, and many will in order to start preparing for the spring new member class!
+This process is then replicated in the spring, but on a smaller scale.

-Chapter-specific events will begin on Tuesday, January 16th with events being held at various locations on and around campus and conclude with Fraternity Bid Day on Sunday, January 28th.
-Each fraternity will host a series of 4 events held between January 16th and January 26th.
+Starting Wednesday, August 20th, chapter-specific events will begin with events being held at various locations on and around campus and conclude with Fraternity Bid Day on Sunday, September 14th.
+Each fraternity will host a series of 5 events held between August 20th and September 12th.
 These events begin as open to all that are interested, and as the process continues will become invitation only (this will be indicated on the chapter's recruitment schedule, which will be posted on their Instagram account).

-Registration for Spring 2024 Fraternity Recruitment is now open & registration is required to participate.
-Please note, there is a $5 fee for recruitment registration.
+Registration for Fall 2025 Fraternity Recruitment will open on May 1st & registration is required to participate.
+Please note, there is a $5 registration fee for fraternity recruitment

 For more information follow IFC on Instagram @utah_ifc